ga4gh/cat-vrs/schema/defs/catvars/CanonicalAllele.rst

 **Computational Definition**

-A representation of a categorically-defined domain for variation, in which individual  contextual variation instances may be members of the domain.
+A canonical allele is defined by an `Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#variation>`  that is representative of a collection of congruent Alleles, each of which depict the same nucleic acid  change on different underlying reference sequences.
+Congruent representations of an Allele often exist across different genome assemblies and associated cDNA transcript representations.

     **Information Model**

-Some CategoricalVariation attributes are inherited from :ref:`gks.core:MappableEntity`.
+Some CanonicalAllele attributes are inherited from :ref:`CategoricalVariation`.

     .. list-table::
        :class: clean-wrap